 If you have the power to remove people from the team, now is the time to do so, but if you don't, you can talk with the person who does.
 But whatever you do, don't start gossiping or complaining about your team members.
 It will destroy their morale and make everything worse.

-Remember that a successfully led team project can boost your career, advance your professional reputation, and make your work visible in your organization for additional plum assignments.
-So give the project your all.
+Remember that a successfully led team project can boost your career, advance your professional reputation, and make your work visible in your organization.
+The result might be additional assignments or a promotion.